JASARE-RHUL/FINAL-YEAR-PROJECT-Signature-Schemes/README.md

 Standard Mode: Classes like GenModelStandard and GenControllerStandard are responsible for routine tasks like generating a single key or signature, without the complexity of benchmarking.
-Benchmarking Mode: Classes like GenModelBenchmarking and GenControllerBenchmarking specialize in processing and evaluating batches of operations, delivering detailed results for individual keys.
+Benchmarking Mode: Classes like GenModelBenchmarking and GenControllerBenchmarking specialise in processing and evaluating batches of operations, delivering results for individual keys.
 Comparison Mode: Comparison classes, such as GenModelComparisonBenchmarking and GenControllerComparisonBenchmarking, enable comparative analysis across different key sizes, contrasting parameters and outcomes side by side.